acc837/stratified-difference-analysis/README.md

 A pairwise A/B-only network produces meaningless feature importance, because there is no predictive competition between features.
 Without multigene context, regulatory weights cannot represent true biological predictability.

-This pipeline builds a **context-rich network** (A + significant DEGs) and then extracts the A–B regulatory relationship, ensuring all weights are statistically informative.
+This pipeline builds a **context-rich multigene network** comprising target gene A and significant DEGs.
+Depending on the biological question and dataset, expressed known transcription factors and pathway-related signaling regulators may also be included as candidate genes.
+The A–B regulatory relationship is then extracted from the resulting multigene network, allowing each edge weight to be evaluated within a broader predictive context.

 ---